 The State Senate’s version of the budget passed 21-19 on strict party lines, rejecting the House-popular expansion plan.
 Nevertheless, Medicaid expansion is coming closer to becoming a reality for Virginians.

 In the press release, Speaker Cox commented on the expansion plan, saying it mirrors similar plans passed in Indiana and Kentucky.
 He said in the statement:

 “The budget provides a framework for implementing significant reforms in Virginia’s Medicaid program and allows for more low-income Virginians to have access to healthcare.
 Our plan is similar to the plan enacted by Vice President Mike Pence when he was Governor of Indiana, and includes some of the same key reforms that the Trump administration has already approved for other states.
 I still have concerns about the long-term solvency of this program, which is why we have included a ‘Taxpayer Safety Switch’ that would protect Virginia in the event the federal government does not uphold its commitment.”

-The Republican-led House passed House 338 last week, imposing work requirements on Virginia’s one million current Medicaid recipients.
-Sponsored by Delegate Jason Miyares (R-Virginia Beach), the bill will provide an exception to required work to those who are elderly, children, pregnant women, and others who are not deemed “able bodied.”
+The Republican-led House passed H.B.
+338 last week, imposing work requirements on Virginia’s one million current Medicaid recipients.
+Sponsored by Delegate Jason Miyares (R-Virginia Beach), the bill will provide an exception to required work for those who are elderly, children, pregnant women, and others who are not deemed “able bodied.”

 Delegate Scott Garrett (R-Lynchburg) reportedly stated there is a provision in the expansion amendment that will allow the state to “de-enroll” people from the Medicaid program if the federal government does not follow through with its fiscal pledge.
 In recent time, President Trump has signaled his “repeal and replace” measures with an overhaul of the Medicaid system, spurred on by the Graham-Cassidy block grant proposal from Congress.